 Weebly vs. WordPress for Blogging

-Since marketers who prioritize blogging efforts are 13x more likely to see positive ROI, it’s important that you pick a platform with blogging tools and templates to help you get started.
+Since marketers who prioritize blogging efforts are 13x more likely to see positive ROI, you must pick a platform with blogging tools and templates to help you get started.

-Both Weebly and WordPress can help you create blog content to boost the visibility of your site and get more organic traffic, but each offers a unique selection of layouts and features designed specifically for blogging.
+Both Weebly and WordPress can help you create blog content to boost the visibility of your site and get more organic traffic.
+Still, each offers a unique selection of layouts and features designed specifically for blogging.
 Let’s compare the selection of each below.

 Weebly for Blogging